EXPEDITION JOURNAL HERE

 The Oceano Azul Gorringe Expedition is a groundbreaking scientific mission to explore and understand one of Europe’s hidden giants: the Gorringe Seamount.
 The primary goal is to assess the marine life and habitats in this unique area, contributing with valuable knowledge to help protect our ocean.

-The study area will consist of the two peaks Gettysburg and Ormonde, the area between these, the steep slopes that reach great depths, and the larger pelagic environment around the seamount.
+The study area consists of the two peaks Gettysburg and Ormonde, the area between these, the steep slopes that reach great depths, and the larger pelagic environment around the seamount.

 Why Gorringe?